 Ballard County, Kentucky (southeast)

-Alexander County (west) Pulaski County, Illinois Adjacent Counties
+Alexander County (west) Adjacent Counties

 Pulaski County was formed in 1843 out of Alexander and Johnson Counties.
 It was named in honor of Kazimierz Pułaski who was killed at the Siege of Savannah in the Revolutionary War.